 Ice pack test

-If you have a droopy eyelid, your doctor may conduct an ice pack test.
-In this test, a doctor places a bag filled with ice on your eyelid.
+If you have a droopy eyelid, your doctor might place a bag filled with ice on your eyelid.
 After two minutes, your doctor removes the bag and analyzes your droopy eyelid for signs of improvement.
-Doctors may conduct this test instead of the edrophonium test.

-A blood test may reveal the presence of abnormal antibodies that disrupt the receptor sites where nerve impulses signal your muscles to move.
+A blood test might reveal the presence of abnormal antibodies that disrupt the receptor sites where nerve impulses signal your muscles to move.

 Repetitive nerve stimulation